ionic-team/ionic-site/content/docs/v1/guide/installation.md

     ├── ionic.project  // ionic configuration
     ├── package.json   // node dependencies
     ├── platforms      // iOS/Android specific builds will reside here
-    ├── plugins        // where your cordova/ionic plugins will be installed ├── scss           // scss code, which will output to www/css/ └── www            // application - JS code and libs, CSS, images, etc.
+    ├── plugins        // where your cordova/ionic cordova plugins will be installed ├── scss           // scss code, which will output to www/css/ └── www            // application - JS code and libs, CSS, images, etc.